Stochastic Neural Network Symmetrisation in Markov Categories: Examples

 where $\haar : \I \to \G$ is the Haar measure of $\G$.
-From Definition \ref{def:compact-group}, it follows straightforwardly that $\haar$ is always a morphism $(\I, \triv) \to (\G, \mul)$ in $\C^\G$.
-It therefore follows that $\gamma$ here has the type shown in \eqref{eq:haar-measure-as-base-case} just by the definition of composition.
-In this way, we obtain a general symmetrisation procedure for all compact groups, which is always available regardless of the choice of $(\X, \act_\X)$. \end{example}
+It follows straightforwardly from Definition \ref{def:compact-group} that this is equivariant with respect to $\act_\X$ and $\mul$.
+In this way, we obtain a strategy that works for all actions of compact groups.

+Since $\haar$ behaves as a uniform distribution on $\G$, the choice of \eqref{eq:haar-measure-as-base-case} may not be very performant when used in \eqref{eq:trivial-symmetrised-morphism} directly, especially in high dimensional settings.
+However, it can yield much stronger results when used as the base case of the recursive procedure from Remark \ref{rem:recursive-symmetrisation}.
+We demonstrate this empirically in Section \ref{sec:empirical-results} below. \end{example}

 \begin{example} In $\Set$, let $\T_d$ denote the translation group, namely $\R^d$ equipped with vector addition.
 We consider how to symmetrise along the unique homomorphism